List of state highways in Louisiana (400–449): Louisiana Highway 432

+Louisiana Highway 432 (LA 432) runs 9.54 mi from Woodland to Chipola.

 Louisiana Highway 433

+Louisiana Highway 433 (LA 433) is a state highway in Louisiana that serves Slidell.

 Louisiana Highway 434

 Louisiana Highway 434 (LA 434) runs 10.66 mi in a north–south direction from a point south of US 190 in Lacombe to LA 36 between Abita Springs and Hickory, St. Tammany Parish.

 From the south, LA 434 begins at the intersection of Lake Road and Barringer Road about 2 mi from the shore of Lake Pontchartrain.
 It proceeds northward on Lake Road to a junction with US 190 and LA 1093-1.
 At this point, it turns northeast concurrent with US 190 across Bayou Lacombe.
 Shortly thereafter, LA 434 turns northward and eventually intersects I-12 at a diamond interchange at Exit 74.
 It continues northward through the community of St. Tammany to a terminus at LA 36.

 LA 434 is an undivided two-lane highway for its entire length.

 Louisiana Highway 435

 Louisiana Highway 435 (LA 435) runs 11.47 mi in an east–west direction from LA 36/LA 59 in Abita Springs to LA 41 in Talisheek.
 It is an undivided two-lane highway for its entire length.

 The route has a spur that travels 0.70 mi to an alternate connection with LA 41, essentially forming a large Y-junction between LA 435 and LA 41.